Woori Financial Group Inc. research snapshot

 Fundamental monitor

-Track CET1, net interest margin, net operating revenue, loan-loss provisions, NPL and coverage ratios, insurance and securities earnings, capital actions, dividend announcements, share count, and the KRW/USD exchange rate.
+Track CET1, net interest margin, net operating revenue, loan-loss provisions, NPL and coverage ratios, fee and non-bank income, insurance and securities earnings, capital actions, dividend announcements, share count, and the KRW/USD exchange rate.

 Size exposure for the fact that a diversified bank can remain statistically cheap for long periods when its return on equity or governance discount does not improve.